 Peter Slater motions to create Senate Bill 384 for all policies to include the statement "The Faculty Handbook is authoritative."
 Jeff Weimer seconds the motion.
-The Senate was in agreement.
-No oppositions.

-Miscellaneous and Additional Business
+➤ Miscellaneous and Additional Business

 Senate Bill 383 was assigned to the Governance and Operations committee.
 They do not currently have a copy of the bill, but it will be given to them.